JANAGESH/GlobalJob_MarketSegmentation/README.md

 Top Cities: Apia, Seoul, Hanoi, Caracas, San Juan, Cockburn Town, Ashgabat Topic Themes: Varying by cluster; e.g., "user, data, design" for tech, "sales, customer" for support

-See the full report (GlobalJob_MarketSegmentation.pdf) or the notebook for detailed tables.
+See the full report (GlobalJob_MarketSegmentationReport.pdf) or the notebook for detailed tables.

 How to Run: